raspberrypilearning/rpi-camera-record-video/en/step_1.md

-## Recording a video with a Raspberry Pi and PiCamera
+## Recording a video with a Raspberry Pi and Camera Module

-- With the camera connected the following code would record 15 seconds of video footage and save it as `my_video.h264`.
+- With the camera connected, the following code will record 15 seconds of video footage and save it as `my_video.h264`.

 ```python
 from picamera import Picamera